Gwendal-Debaussart/mixed-diffusion-trajectory/README.md

 ``mixed_diffusion.ipynb`` is a Jupyter notebook that contains the code for generating mixed-diffusion trajectories and visualizing the results.
 To run the notebook, ensure you have the required dependencies installed and follow the steps outlined in the notebook.
 This notebook serves as a guide for understanding the implementation and results.

-Results obtained in the paper are obtained by running the code in ``clustering_benchmark.py``, and ``sensitivity_analysis.py``.
-These scripts can be run from the command line.
-Please refer to the comments in the scripts for more details on how to use them.

 ### 📩 Installation
 To install the required dependencies, you can use the following command: